keycube/k3-SSA/README.md

 ## Introduction

-This script calculates the visibility and angles of the faces of a cube from a given point of view and visualizes the results.
+This script calculates the visibility and angles of the faces of a cube from a given point of view and visualises the results.
 It generates view points on a sphere around the cube and evaluates which faces are visible from each view point.

 ## Requirements